jcollard/VibeDC/CombatHierarchy.md

 - Identifies ready unit (first in turn order with AT >= 100)
 - Displays colored ready message: "[Unit Name] is ready!" (green for players, red for enemies)
 - Auto-selects active unit on turn start (via strategy pattern)
-- Shows blinking dark green cursor on active unit (0.5s blink rate)
+- Shows gradient cursor on active unit (6-phase cycle: black→gray→white→gray→black, 1.0s cycle)
 - Shows red target cursor only when targeting different unit (not on active unit)
 - Initializes appropriate strategy based on unit.isPlayerControlled
 - Delegates all turn behavior to strategy.update()